trusona/trusona-mobile-sdk-android/README.md

 The SDK has dependencies on the latest [AndroidX](https://developer.android.com/jetpack/androidx) libraries.

-For normal function and compatibility with legacy support librabries, add the following configuration to your project's `gradle.properties` file:
+For normal function and compatibility with legacy support libraries, add the following configuration to your project's `gradle.properties` file:

 ```
 android.enableJetifier=true